ignaden/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 ![alt text][image2] ![alt text][image3] ![alt text][image4]
 ![alt text][image5] ![alt text][image6]

-The model makes a sigle error with `Stop Sign` - it's mostly likely because of the poor image quality.
+The model makes a single error with `Stop Sign` - it's mostly likely because of the poor image quality.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).